kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 To update Kubeflow

-1. Edit the Makefile and change `MANIFESTS_URL` to point at the version of Kubeflow manifests you want to use
+1. Edit the Makefile at `./kubeflow/Makefile` and change `MANIFESTS_URL` to point at the version of Kubeflow manifests you want to use

    * Refer to the [kpt docs](https://googlecontainertools.github.io/kpt/reference/pkg/) for